Igor-Lacko/media-app/README.md

 ### Usage

 1. Clone this repository: `git clone https://github.com/Igor-Lacko/media-player`.
-2. In it's root folder, run either `bash install-packages.sh` or manually install the npm packages.
+2. In it's root folder, run either `bash install-packages.sh` or manually install the npm packages and then `cd src/api && npx prisma generate && npx prisma db push`.
-3. To run the app, run `npm run dev`.
+3. To run the app, run `npm run dev` in the root folder of the repository.

-_Note: If running with the docker containers, you may need to set `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` if you are using Ubuntu 24.04+ (https://github.com/electron/electron/issues/42510#issuecomment-2171583086).
-You can also run the app with `bash media-app.sh --no-sandbox instead` to disable chrome sandboxing._

 ## Features